Merubokkusu/Discord-S.C.U.M/docs/fetchingGuildMembers.md

 # Fetching Guild Members
-Alright so this really needs a page of its own because its special.
+Alright so this really needs a page of its own because it's special.
 There's no actual api endpoint to get the guild members, so instead what discum does is fetch the member list, piece by piece.
 Discum also provides some params for the fetchMembers function that allows you to modify fetching behavior (in almost any way you want).
 # Links/Table of Contents
 - [Usage](https://github.com/Merubokkusu/Discord-S.C.U.M/blob/master/docs/using.md#fetch-guild-members)
 - [Reasoning/Make your own fetchMembers function](https://arandomnewaccount.gitlab.io/discord-unofficial-docs/lazy_guilds.html)